This tale from the Bible has all the ingredients of a really good plot, and has even been made into a musical by Andrew Lloyd Webber.

-Many years ago, there were twelve brothers.
+Many years ago there were twelve brothers.
 They lived in a hot and sunny land called Canaan, and they were farmers.
 Their father was called Jacob, and his two last sons were born when he was already extremely old.
-Their names were Joseph and Benjamin, and the two youngest were by far the favorites of the old man – so much so, that their older brothers became quite envious of them.
+Their names were Joseph and Benjamin, and the two youngest were by far the favourites of the old man – so much so, that their older brothers became quite envious of them.

-One day, they were out in the fields, and Joseph started to tell his brothers about the dream he had the previous night.
+One day they were out in the fields, and Joseph started to tell his brothers about the dream he had the previous night.

 In the dream, the brothers had been gathering the wheat in the fields and tying them up into bundles called sheaves.
 Joseph’s sheaf stood up as if it were alive, and all his brothers’ sheaves bowed down before it.